Best Weighted Blankets: Overview

 The YNM Weighted Blanket is good quality, but is on the more affordable end for weighted blankets and the most affordable one on this list.
 It also is one of the more popular weighted blankets currently on the market.
-We did notice that pricing tends to change, so check current offers to stay up-to-date on price.
+We did notice that pricing tends to change, so make sure to check current offers to stay up-to-date on price.
 Also, we could only find this blanket for retail on Amazon.

 They were currently sold out of their 12 pounder, so we got the 15 lb blanket.
 It’s 48” x 72”, which is enough to almost cover a full size mattress.
-YnM’s complete weight range is 7 to 25 lb, varying by different sizes, which we appreciate because as adults, we come in many different shapes and sizes.
+YnM’s complete weight range is 10 to 25 lb, varying by different sizes, which we appreciate because as adults, we come in many different shapes and sizes.
 They tend to be sold out of a few options at a time, but they do restock, so just keep an eye on it.

 This blanket is made out of organic cotton.
 It’s quilted into large squares, which are filled with a wool like material and super tiny glass beads, which is what adds weight to the blanket.
 Because of the wool, the weight stays distributed very well, probably the best out of all the blankets, comparatively.
 It doesn’t make much noise when it moves, either.

-The Calmforter (Haha, get it?
-It’s a calming comforter.) is a weighted blanket distributed by Platinum Health.
+The Calmforter (haha, get it?
+It’s a calming comforter) is a weighted blanket distributed by Platinum Health.
 This blanket comes as a full set, with both a weighted insert and a cover.
-This blanket was our medium priced one, costing about $180 on Amazon.
+This blanket was our medium priced one, selling for about $180 on Amazon.
 They also sell them on the Platinum Health website.
 Be sure to check for current pricing, as we noticed it changes a bit on Amazon.

 The Calmforter only comes in one size and weight, which is 12 lb and 60” x 80”.
-This was the biggest blanket we tested, and it’s big enough to pretty much completely cover a queen size mattress.
 They believe this is the perfect weight, as they state, “Studies show that most users prefer a 12 lb blanket.”
 For kids, however, they recommend sleeping with half the blanket covering them until they get comfortable with the size.

 The Calmforter comes in a minky material that’s soft and plush, and comes in a variety of color combos kids will love like blue/green or pink/grey.
 We received the brown and cream combo (roasted coffee/chantilly cream, as the website labels it), but the cream was more of a butter yellow, just so you know.

 One side is soft and smooth, and then the other side is textured with these little bumps which are called “SensaDots,” and are recommended for fidgety children.
 In fact, the folks over at Platinum Health claim the Calmforter is ideal for children.
 But even our adult team here at the Slumber Yard liked the texture of the dots, and found them soothing.
 Additional covers are available for separate purchase through their website if you stain your cover or just want to switch up the colors, but they are only available in the minky material.